 History of Success

-Welcome to Child Development Centers.
-We are really happy that you have chosen our program for your child.
+Welcome to Child Development Centers, managed by Continuing Development Inc. We are happy that you have chosen our program for your child.
 We see every day as a unique opportunity to make a positive difference in the life of each child in our care.
 We hope that you take a moment to look at our philosophy, programs, featured teacher and testimonials to get a better sense of our knowledge, dedication, creativity and resources.
 It is our goal to be your partner in the care and nurturing, learning and recreational experience your child will experience at our centers.
 The trust that you place in us to care for your child is accepted both as an extreme honor and duty to do our very best for your family, each and every day.

 Our commitment to developing every center with the uniqueness of its local community in mind has helped us maintain a spirit of creativity and innovation.
 Our large agency affords us the stability, resources and scale needed to develop high quality programs for children and great places to work.